Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: The PLME-Disjunctive Algorithm

-However, every feasible point of \reff{eq:genblv} must satisfy \reff{ineq:fe}.
-So, we can use feasible extensions and \reff{ineq:fe} to exclude infeasible points.
+However, every feasible point of \cref{eq:genblv} must satisfy \cref{ineq:fe}.
+So, we can use feasible extensions and \cref{ineq:fe} to exclude infeasible points.
 Feasible extensions can be obtained for many optimization problems.
-We refer to Section~\ref{sc:FE} for how to do that.
-Under Assumptions~\ref{ass:LMEj} and \ref{ass:FE}, the following is the algorithm for solving \reff{eq:sub:blv}.
+They always exist if $\mc{K}_J$ is a finite set \cite[Theorem~4.2]{NieTangZgnep21}.
+In particular, there are universal feasible extensions for single bound, box and simplex constraints \cite{nie2020bilevel}.
+We list some of them as follows.
+For given $J\in \mc{P}$, fix $(\hat{x}, \hat{y})\in \mc{K}_J$ and $\hat{z}\in S(\hat{x})$.
+Let $Z(x)$ denote the lower-level feasible set of \eqref{eq:genblv}. \begin{itemize}